superruzafa/visual-scala-reference/_functions/sameElements.md

 }
 ~~~

-`sameElements` checks whether this collection has the same elements in the same order than the collection `as`, and returns `true` if so.
+`sameElements` checks whether this collection has the same elements in the same order than the collection `as` and returns `true` if so.

 <figure class="diagram">
   <img src="images/sameElements.1.svg" alt="sameElements function">
   <!-- <figcaption class="diagram-desc"></figcaption> -->
 </figure>

-This function returns `false` ff at least one element doesn't match its corresponding one in the other collection.
+This function returns `false` if at least one element doesn't match its corresponding in `as`.

 <figure class="diagram">
   <img src="images/sameElements.2.svg" alt="sameElements function">